 He first became involved with Changing Faces as a child and is now a fantastic ambassador speaking out about important issues such as appearance-related hate crime, as well as guest hosting the Changing Faces podcast, Voices of Visible Difference.

-Our campaigners, like Natalie and Atholl, come from across the UK.
+Our campaigners, like Sultan and Zelda, come from across the UK.
 They are a diverse group with a range of experiences to share about living life with a visible difference.
 You can find out more about our volunteer campaigners on our dedicated page.

-Below are some of our key media spokespeople.
+Our Chief Executive is our main spokesperson for Changing Faces.
 Contact the media team using the details at the top of the page if you would like us to comment on something or would like to arrange an interview.